New Freezer

 "New Freezer" is a song by American rapper Rich the Kid featuring fellow American rapper Kendrick Lamar, released on September 26.
 2017.
 Written alongside producer Ben Jayne, it was released as the lead single from Rich the Kid's debut album The World Is Yours (2018).
 The original version featured A$AP Ferg and MadeinTYO.
 A$AP Ferg revealed in 2019 that Lamar agreed to feature on the track on the condition that he would be the only feature.

 Background

 The song's demo surfaced online in September 2017, shortly before the final version with Kendrick Lamar was released.
 Rapper A$AP Ferg who was originally featured on the song was later excluded, and he revealed in August 2019 that Lamar insisted on being the only feature on the song if it were to be released.
 Ferg said, however, he was happy the song catapulted Rich the Kid's career in the end.

 Critical reception

 Natalie Maher of Billboard called the song a "head-snapping cut".

 Live performances

 The artists performed the song live at the 2018 Brit Awards, with Lamar standing on top of a glass box as Rich smashed a luxury car in front of the crowd.

-Remixes
+Remix

 Lil Wayne and Gudda Gudda recorded a remix of the song for Wayne's mixtape Dedication 6.